prometheus/client_python/README.md

 you must decide how to handle the metrics reported by each process.
 Gauges have several modes they can run in, which can be selected with the `multiprocess_mode` parameter.

 - 'all': Default.
-Return a timeseries per process (alive or dead), tagged by the process's `pid` (the tag is added internally).
+Return a timeseries per process (alive or dead), labelled by the process's `pid` (the label is added internally).
 - 'min': Return a single timeseries that is the minimum of the values of all processes (alive or dead).
 - 'max': Return a single timeseries that is the maximum of the values of all processes (alive or dead).
 - 'sum': Return a single timeseries that is the sum of the values of all processes (alive or dead).